rarruda/plendit/README.md

   * PCONF_SMTP_USERNAME -- username for SMTP auth
   * PCONF_SMTP_PASSWORD -- password for SMTP auth

+  * PCONF_* -- any variable that starts with PCONF is a plendit configuration.

   NOTE: HTTP AUTH is only enabled when running rails in production environment.